 The restaurant business is show business.
 Maybe not Hollywood style show business, exactly, but more like a great improv show where every performance is new and unpredictable.
 You are the director, and your staff is the cast and crew.
 Your servers are the stars of the show.
 To be successful, they need to be fully prepared, know their lines, perfect their timing, and play to the audience – your guests!

 Your Cycle of Service acts as a script for the show, breaking down a guest’s visit into individual pieces.
 During servers’ portion of the guest experience, they can exceed expectations by going above and beyond simply taking orders and delivering good service.
 Your servers, supported by you and the rest of the team, are your salespeople.
 Just like in show business, their performance determines your profitability.

 First is preparation.
 Make a daily commitment to restaurant sales training.
 Servers can’t sell what they don’t know, so use a part of every pre-shift team meeting to cover product knowledge.
 Servers should know the details of every item on the menu, as well as extras and add-ons that complement other selections.

 Finally, servers will shine as salespeople when they master the skill of precision timing.
 To make the most out of sales opportunities, servers should greet guests quickly and make suggestions during specific parts of the visit.
-The key to sales success is for wait staff to consistently suggest drinks, appetizers, add-ons, and desserts at the right times to every table.
+The key to sales success is for wait staff to consistently suggest drinks, add-ons, appetizers, and desserts at the right times to every table.

 Restaurant Sales Training Puts You in the Spotlight

-Our Cycle of Service series continues next week, covering the final pieces of the Cycle of Service: Serving Food & Drinks & Farewell.
 Train your entire front-of-house staff on Cycle of Service with Service That Sells! online training.
 Check it out!